 But this project was not without its challenges.
 The company procrastinated approving their policies and procedures for nearly a year, despite our best efforts to keep the work moving.
 As a result, the company lost at least three potential new customers due to negative audit findings.
 They regrouped, we completed the project milestones together, and now they are sailing through audits and gaining new clients.

-A carefully developed Validation Plan is the key to any successful validation effort.
-In this example, Hart Consulting combined an airtight scope with a thorough description of the activities and documentation to be performed, resulting in a solid plan that clearly defined the strategy of combining vendor-provided qualification documents with the creation of requirements specifications to execute and summarize testing based on known risks.
+A carefully developed Project/Validation Plan is the key to any successful validation effort.
+In this example, HCS combined an airtight scope with a thorough description of the activities and documentation to be performed, resulting in a solid plan that clearly defined the strategy of combining vendor-provided qualification documents with the creation of requirements specifications to execute and summarize testing based on known risks.

 Test execution was traced to requirements in the final summary document, which also included a CFR 21 Part 11 Assessment.
 This approach provided simple yet comprehensive conclusion of the validation activities as well as proof that the system was fully qualified and ready for use.